Manchester United face Northern Ireland in U18 clash

 This year the key role the SuperCupNI has played in assisting the development of future players in top flight football has been recognised by the Premier League in England which is providing financial assistance.

-Following the Manchester United-Northern Ireland game at Ballycastle Road Showgrounds on July 22, the tournament’s traditional welcome parade featuring competing teams will conclude at the ground with the opening ceremony.
+Following the Manchester United-Northern Ireland game at 5pm at Ballycastle Road Showgrounds on Saturday July 22, the tournament’s traditional welcome parade featuring competing teams will conclude at the ground with the opening ceremony on Sunday July 23.

 Finals night is Friday, July 28, at Ballymena Showgrounds.